 Building Your Talent Pool for Future Growth

-During the past few years, the recession has diverted our attention from the need to invest in development of our people.
-As contractors prepare to emerge from the industry recession and we hire more people to support this new work.
-Some of our talented veterans left the industry during the recession and are not coming back.
-As we hire newer people with less experience, there is a significant need to train them, especially as the baby boomers continue to retire at increasing rates.
+During the past few years, a focus on the need to invest in the development of our people has been diverted.
+As contractors hire more people to support new work, we must recognize that some of our talented veterans left the industry and are not coming back.
+As we hire newer people with less experience, there is a significant need to train them, especially as Baby Boomers continue to retire at increasing rates.

-- Examine training trends, challenges, concerns and innovations having an impact on the construction industry in the past year
+- Examine training trends, challenges, concerns and innovations and their impact on the construction industry in the past year

-- Identify successful training and development strategies that are now required to maximize performance and develop a culture of accountability
+- Identify the successful training and development strategies required to maximize performance and develop a culture of accountability

-- Understand how you can use these techniques and strategies to advance talent development practices within your own company
+- Utilize these techniques and strategies to advance talent development practices within your company

-- Learn what best practices leading construction firms from across the country have adapted into their strategic plan
+- Observe what practices leading construction firms from across the country have adapted into their strategic plan

 No good deal lasts forever.
-Because your markets, your customers, and even your products and services change, you need a strategic plan that will help your company adapt and grow.
+Because your markets, customers, and even products and services change, you need a strategic plan that will help your company adapt and grow.
 Strategic planning helps senior executives envision and develop the company's future.
-In this session, you will learn how to:

 - Prepare for the planning process